kwhitejr/homepage/content/blog/aws-solutions-architect-cribsheet/index.md

     - Use network and security appliances in the VPC.
     - Create dual-homed instances with workloads/roles on distinct subnets.
     - Create a low-budget, high-availability solution.
-- EN (enhanced networking): uses a ingle root I/O virtualization to provide high-performance networking capabilities on supported instance types.
+- EN (enhanced networking): uses a single root I/O virtualization to provide high-performance networking capabilities on supported instance types.
 For when ENIs are not capable of the necessary throughput.
   - Uses single root I/O virtualizatoin (SR-IOV) to provide high-performance networking capabilities on supported instance types.
 SR-IOV is a method of device virtualization that provides higher I/O performance and lower CPU utilization when compared to traditional virtualized network interfaces.
   - EN provides higher bandwidth, higher packet per second (PPS) performance and consistently lower inter-instance latencies.
 There is no additional charge for using EN, but instance type must support it.
   - ENA (Adapter): supports network speeds of up to 100 Gbps
   - Virtual Function (VF) interface: supports network speeds of up to 10 Gbps; typically for older instance types that don't support ENA.
   - Tips
-    - Ff an instance supports both, pick ENA over VF.
+    - If an instance supports both, pick ENA over VF.
-    - ENA vs ENI: if question about supporting network speed, pick ENA.
+    - **ENA vs ENI**: if question about supporting network speed, pick ENA.
 Adding more ENIs does not necessarily increase throughput.
 - EFA (Elastic Fabric Adapter): a network device that can attach to an EC2 instance to accelerate High Performance Computing (HPC) and machine learning applications.
   - Provides lower and more consistent latency and higher throughput than the TCP transport traditionally used in cloud-based HPC systems.
   - Can use OS-bypass, which enables HPC and machine learning applications to bypass the operating system kernel and to communicate directly with the EFA device.
 Dramatically increases speed and decreases latency.
 Only supported by Linux.